ivansglazunov/hasyx/VALIDATION.md

 ### Overview

-- Zod schemas defined in your project are converted to JSON Schema via `zod-to-json-schema`.
+- Zod 4 schemas defined in your project are converted to JSON Schema using Zod's built-in JSON Schema generation.
-- The resulting JSON is stored in your database under the `validation.schemas` table (jsonb).
+- The resulting JSON is embedded into a plv8 function `validation.project_schemas()` that returns a JSON object (authoritative at runtime).
 - plv8 functions validate values before insert/update via triggers.
 - You can bind validation to:
   - a specific column of a table; or